Serializer

 string({ description: 'My custom string description' });

-Serializer helpers
+### Serializer helpers <a href="#serializer-helpers" id="serializer-helpers"></a>

 Now that we know how to import and use serializers, let's have a look at some of the helper methods Umi provide to transform them.

-Mapping serializers
+#### Mapping serializers <a href="#mapping-serializers" id="mapping-serializers"></a>

-The mapSerializer can be used to transform a Serializer<A> into a Serializer<B> by providing two functions that transform B into A and A back into B.
+The `mapSerializer` can be used to transform a `Serializer<A>` into a `Serializer<B>` by providing two functions that transform `B` into `A` and `A` back into `B`.

 For instance, imagine we want to transform a string serializer into a number serializer by storing the length of the string.
-Here's how we could use the mapSerializer function to do it.
+Here's how we could use the `mapSerializer` function to do it.

 const serializerA: Serializer<string> = ...;